Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 How Does Your Credit Score Affect What You Qualify For?

 Your personal credit score directly determines both your approval odds and your interest rate for short-term business loans as a sole proprietor.
-A score above 680 unlocks the most competitive rates; below 580, your options narrow sharply to high-cost products like MCAs.
+A score above 680 opens access to the most competitive rates; below 580, your options narrow sharply to high-cost products like MCAs.

 Building business credit through a DUNS number (issued by Dun & Bradstreet) and a dedicated business bank account can help establish a separate credit profile over time.
-However, for short-term business loans, sole proprietors without an established business credit file should expect lenders to rely almost entirely on personal FICO scores.
-If your credit history is thin, exploring resources like how to start building credit from absolute zero can help you improve your position before applying.
+For short-term business loans, however, sole proprietors without an established business credit file should expect lenders to rely almost entirely on personal FICO scores.
+If your credit history is thin, the guidance in how to start building credit from absolute zero can help you improve your position before applying.

 Key Takeaway: A personal credit score above 680 is the single most impactful factor for securing affordable short-term business loans as a sole proprietor.
-The Federal Reserve’s 2024 data shows 43% of sub-620 applicants are denied by traditional lenders — making credit improvement a direct financial strategy, not just a background task.
+The Federal Reserve’s 2024 data shows 43% of sub-620 applicants are denied by traditional lenders, making credit improvement a direct financial strategy, not a background task.

 What Are the Risks Sole Proprietors Should Watch For?